domenicoindrio/tryhackme_practice_challenges/Corridor/README.md

 # Corridor
 # Summary
 As hinted in Task 1, this room revolves around IDOR vulnerabilities and hashes.
 To tackle it, I relied on a couple of Python scripts I had written some time ago.
-That said, everything could also be solved easily using an online tool like https://www.dcode.fr/en
+That said, everything could also be solved using an online tool like https://www.dcode.fr/en

 > [!NOTE]
 > A small disclaimer: the Python scripts I used here are not yet optimized, as I’m still acquiring knowledge.
 However, for learning purposes and for easier CTF challenges, they serve their purpose.